 Lazy Witches

 My tiny hedge is now quiet after being invaded by these four.
 They are witches from Gloucestershire, the noisest witches in the land.
 They arrived from their home on the Gloucester/Sharpness Canal, and unannounced, walked right in with a blunder of suitcases and bats and clompy heels and battered books.
 I know Gloucestershire witches, my cheese, wine and freshly baked bread had to be safely locked away, along with the rest of the neighbourhoods’.
-A witch from these parts will sell anyone’s soul to the devil for a glass of Chilean Merlot and some port salut on a poppy seed cracker.
-Well, it’s been a traumatic week, apparently my hedge-home has a ley line running through it, so they’d come armed with dowsing rods, pendulums, charts, maps, 5 bottles of gin, 12 bottles of Cotes Du Rhone, twiglets and some wine.
+A witch from these parts will sell anyone’s soul to the devil for a glass of Chilean Merlot and some Port Salut on a poppy seed cracker.
+Well, it’s been a traumatic week, apparently my hedge-home has a ley line running through it, so they’d come armed with dowsing rods, pendulums, charts, maps, 5 bottles of gin, 12 bottles of Cotes Du Rhone, twiglets and vodka.
 I’ve been moved to vent my spleen in this poem, as a move toward positivity.
 Axe throwing is always a good back up option.

 Stop watching Netflix at once!